mcdexio/mcdex-references/en-US/mai-protocol-v3.md

 - Risks
   - When AMM has position, there is a risk exposure.
 If the index price changes at this moment, there could be a loss on AMM.
 This loss will be shared by all LP.

+When AMM has a position, AMM will try to reduce the LP's risk by the following methods:
+- Receive funding payment from the counterparty traders.
+- Increase the spread between the best ask and best bid price of the AMM.
+- Change the prices offered by the AMM, which discourages traders to increase the AMM's position and encourages traders to decrease the AMM's position.
+For example, when the AMM holds a long position, it will decrease both bid and ask prices.
+But the decrease of the bid price is greater than that of the ask price.

 ### Trader
 Traders are the major participants in the market.
 Traders realize PNL by trading against AMM and they are always the taker.
 In this protocol, all trades must go through AMM, and traders can’t bypass AMM to trade amongst themselves.
 For every trade, traders need to pay a certain amount of transaction fee.
 In addition, trader will pay or receive funding payment according to the funding rate policy.